mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 There are other libraries which work in a similar way ([Mori](https://github.com/swannodette/mori), [seamless-immutable](https://github.com/rtfeldman/seamless-immutable)), but for this article we stick to immutable.js.

-I will not go into detail because their [documentation](https://facebook.github.io/immutable-js/) is really simple. but to wrap it up:
+I will not go into detail because it's [documentation](https://facebook.github.io/immutable-js/) is really simple. but to wrap it up:

 > Immutable.js provides many persistent immutable data structures including:
 > ```List, Stack, Map, OrderedMap, Set, OrderedSet and Record```